 We hope these data and the good work being done by these and other grantees spark a larger conversation about the importance of recruiting and training poll workers.
 Americans rely on poll workers to understand and help voters navigate election processes.
 To further promote trust in elections, election officials and advocates can and should continue to support poll workers’ success.

-This is the second in a series of blog posts that showcase our findings from the CCES.
-We look forward to sharing more in the coming months.
+This is the second in a series of blog posts that showcase our findings from the CCES, and we look forward to sharing more in the coming months.
+This post was first published in November 2017, and was updated in February 2018.

 * YouGov administers the Cooperative Congressional Election Study (CCES), which includes Common Content and invites participation from up to 50 academic teams.
 The Reed/Democracy Fund pre-election survey was administered to 1,000 respondents, and our post-election data includes answers from 845 respondents.
 More information about the CCES and its methodology is available at the Harvard Dataverse, found at: https://cces.gov.harvard.edu/data.